 Determining Whether Summary Probate Administration Is The Best Approach

-One of the many reasons to consult with an experienced Miami summary administration attorney after a loved one passes is to determine which of the estate assets have to go through probate and what type of probate administration makes the most sense given the estate assets and beneficiaries.
+One of the many reasons to consult with an experienced Florida summary administration attorney after a loved one passes is to determine which of the estate assets have to go through probate and what type of probate administration makes the most sense given the estate assets and beneficiaries.
 Just because an estate is qualified to go through summary probate administration, it does not necessarily mean that it should.

 Many factors go into deciding whether summary or formal probate administration is better suited to an estate and its beneficiaries.
 These include:

 - The value and nature of the estate’s assets

 - The presence of multiple creditors of the estate